xXMFStarboyXx/Modular-Op-Amp/README.md

 I took help from AI to guide me in making the modules, rectifying errors or understand concepts especially "DC Convergence Error" which i came across multiple times.

-As a conclusion i would like to state ill try making simpler Verilog A modules next time onwards and would only try designing it for only particular parameters which would be criticalk for the intended purpose.
+As a conclusion i would like to state ill try making simpler Verilog A modules next time onwards and would only try designing it for only particular parameters which would be critical for the intended purpose.